simeononsecurity/simeononsecurity.ch/content/articles/best-practices-for-packer/index.en.md

 3. **Multi-platform support**: Packer supports various platforms, including AWS, Azure, VMware, and more, allowing for the creation of images that can be deployed across different environments.

-4. **Infrastructure-as-Code**: Packer integrates well with infrastructure-as-code (IaC) tools like Terraform, enabling seamless integration into the software development workflow.
+4. **Infrastructure-as-Code**: Packer integrates well with infrastructure-as-code (IaC) tools like Terraform, enabling smooth integration into the software development workflow.

 ## Best Practices for Using Packer